rosswilson/rosswilson/README.md

 ### Hello there 👋

-👨‍💻 During the day I'm doing software things at the BBC.
+👨‍💻 During the day I'm doing software architecture things at the BBC.

-🔒 Me and my team look after the authentication and authorisation systems that give users a personalised experience for services like BBC iPlayer and BBC Sounds.
-The technology stack is a series of microservices, predominantly using Node.is and Java.
+🔒 Previously I looked after the authentication and authorisation systems that give users a personalised experience for services like BBC iPlayer and BBC Sounds.
+The technology stack is a series of microservices, predominantly using Node.js and Java.

 💬 Ask me about the work going on at the BBC.
 I've been fortunate to work with a lot of teams and projects during my time here, and I'm always happy to chat.